Tools

 terraform

-Section titled “terraform”is how I write Infrastructure as Code and manage servers from cloud providers.
+Section titled “terraform”is how I write Infrastructure as Code and manage servers from cloud providers and in my homelab.